Sequential generalized measurements: Asymptotics, typicality and emergent projective measurements: Abstract

 \section{Abstract}

 The relation between projective measurements and generalized quantum measurements is a fundamental problem in quantum physics, and clarifying this issue is also important to quantum technologies.
 While it has been intuitively known that projective measurements can be constructed from sequential generalized or weak measurements, there is still lack of a proof of this hypothesis in general cases.
-Here we rigorously prove it from the perspective of quantum channels.
+Here we prove it from the perspective of quantum channels.
 We show that projective measurements naturally arise from sequential generalized measurements in the asymptotic limit.
-Specifically, a selective projective measurement arises from a set of typical sequences of sequential generalized measurements.
-We provide an explicit scheme to construct projective measurements of a quantum system with sequential generalized quantum measurements.
-Remarkably, a single ancilla qubit is sufficient to mediate a sequential weak measurement for constructing arbitrary projective measurements of a generic system.
+Specifically, a selective projective measurement arises from a set of typical sequences of selective generalized measurements.
+We provide an explicit scheme to construct projective measurements of a quantum system with sequential generalized measurements.
+Remarkably, a single ancilla qubit is sufficient to mediate sequential generalized measurements for constructing arbitrary projective measurements of a generic system.

 Quantum measurements retrieve classical information from quantum states \cite{Wiseman2010,Jacobs2014}, and are particularly important to quantum technologies \cite{Nielsen2010}.
 The traditional description of measurement in quantum mechanics is through projective measurements (PMs) of observables represented by Hermitian operators \cite{Peres2006}.
 Measuring an observable corresponds to statistically projecting the quantum state to one of the orthogonal eigenspaces of this observable.
 PMs appear most commonly in quantum foundation and quantum information theory, and are widely useful for initialization and readout of quantum systems in quantum technologies \cite{Eizerman2004,Vamivakas2010,Neumann2010,Morello2010,Jiang2009,Nakajima2017,West2019}.